 Note that the academic calendar is different at our exchange schools: for example, while ETH's Autumn semester instruction runs mid-September through mid-December, the exam period is mid-January through mid-February.
 Spring courses at ETH run mid-February through the end of May, and Spring exams happen in August.
 View the full ETH academic calendar here.

-CSE's exchange to ETH is most appropriate for juniors (who have completed most of the 300-level courses) and some seniors, if you want to be able to take courses in English.
-It is also beneficial for most students to return to UW after their exchange, toi ETH only offers courses in English at their third year bachelor's level and up, which is roughly equivalent to our senior year classes and above.
+ETH is most appropriate for people who have finished most 300-level CSE courses -- usually juniors and some seniors.
+ETH only offers courses in English at their third year bachelor's level and up, which is roughly equivalent to our 400-level classes and some CSE masters courses.
+It's helpful to return to UW after an exchange, to finish any requirements you couldn't find abroad.
 Newer majors who can follow courses in German may be considered for the exchange as well.
-New DA students will be good candidates for the program after a year or two in the major.
-All students participating in the exchange will also have access to German courses while at ETH.
-Knowledge of German will not only benefit you in classes but also in navigating Zurich.
+Earlier DA students may be good candidates after a year or two in the major.
+All participants also have access to German courses at ETH, which we highly recommend for anyone who is not already fluent: German language skills will benefit you in classes and in navigating Zurich.

-After you are selected for an exchange, you must confirm your intention to go abroad (usually within a couple weeks, or before March 1).
-Then you will have a number of pre-departure tasks to complete for UW Study Abroad and for ETH.
+After you are selected for an exchange, you must email Raven to confirm that you will go abroad (usually within a couple weeks, or before March 1).
+Then you will have a number of pre-departure tasks to complete for UW Study Abroad and for ETH (ETH details below).
 Please allow some time for all of these, and keep deadlines in mind.
 It's the student's responsibility to complete all the necessary steps for both ETH and UW to study and live abroad.

 The ETH exchange, like other exchanges at UW, operates under the Home Tuition Program: students continue to pay UW tuition but no tuition at the visiting school.
 In addition, students are required to concurrently enroll and pay a UW Study Abroad fee to maintain these benefits while away: